A Geometric Framework for Odor Representation

 \subsection{Introduction}

 The task of sensory systems is to provide organisms with reliable, actionable information about their environments.
 However, useful information is not readily available; the environmental features that are ecologically relevant to an organism are rarely directly evident in primary receptor activation patterns.
 Rather, these representations of interest must be \textit{constructed} from the combined signals of populations of sensory receptors.
 This construction process is mediated by sophisticated networks of neural circuitry that draw out different aspects of potentially important information from raw sensory input patterns.
-(We previously have proposed that these interactions and transformations are most effectively modeled as a \textit{cascade of successive representations} \citep{Cleland2014,Cleland2020Engin}, in which each neuronal ensemble constructs its representation by selectively sampling the activity of its antecedents).
+(We previously have proposed that these interactions and transformations are most effectively modeled as a \textit{cascade of successive representations} \cite{Cleland2014,Cleland2020Engin}, in which each neuronal ensemble constructs its representation by selectively sampling the activity of its antecedents).
 With sufficient understanding of a given sensory modality, and of the neuronal architecture of the corresponding sensory system, these representations and their transformations can be geometrically modeled.

 Importantly, such vetted geometries sharply constrain how sensory representations can be physically encoded and transformed by neuronal circuitry.
-For example, the high dimensionality of odorant similarity space during sampling establishes that contrast enhancement transformations operating in this similarity space \citep{Yokoi1995} cannot be mediated by nearest-neighbor lateral inhibition, as once was believed, but instead require novel circuit mechanisms within the olfactory bulb that are able to embed this high dimensionality \citep{Cleland2006}.
+For example, the high dimensionality of odorant similarity space during sampling establishes that contrast enhancement transformations operating in this similarity space \cite{Yokoi1995} cannot be mediated by nearest-neighbor lateral inhibition, as once was believed, but instead require novel circuit mechanisms within the olfactory bulb that are able to embed and transform high-dimensional features \cite{Cleland2006, Fukunaga2014}.
+That is, these fundamentally mathematical constraints concretely govern the architecture and function of neural circuits in the brain.
 Establishing the geometries of representational cascades is foundational to understanding how the underlying neural systems compute.